- Laws & Regulations

 All providers of services with rates established in the following ways may be eligible for a rate adjustment:

 - Rates set by the Department of Developmental Services (Department);

 - Rates set by regional centers through negotiation;

 This depends on how the service rate was set initially.

-- Work Activity Programs and Community-Based Day Programs - Providers of these services may request a rate adjustment from the Department if any employees are paid less than $10.00 per hour.
+- Community-Based Day, In-Home Respite Agencies, and Work Activity Programs, may request a rate adjustment from the Department if any employee is paid less than $10.50 per hour1.
 More detailed information can be found here.

 - Rates for a variety of services are set through negotiation between providers and regional centers.
-Providers with rates set in this manner may negotiate a rate adjustment with the regional center if any employees are paid less than $10.00 per hour.
+Providers with rates set in this manner may negotiate a rate adjustment with the regional center, if they employ 26 or more employees and any employees are paid less than $10.50 per hour.
 Providers should contact their local regional center for more information on submitting rate adjustment requests.